Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 * Ghaghara: The river on which the structure will be built
 * Ghaghara headwaters: The node upstream of the structure
 * Sarda-Ghaghara: The node downstream of the structure
-* 12000: The dead storage of the structure, if it is a dam (this water will be permanently removed from the river in the simulation)
+* 12000: The dead storage of the structure in MCM, if it is a dam (this water will be permanently removed from the river in the simulation)
 * Proposed: The structure is proposed as part of the NRLP.
-The other option, “exists,” is for existing structures that are proposed to be utilized as part of the NRLP (for example, Farakka Barrage).
+The other option, “Exists,” is for existing structures that are proposed to be utilized as part of the NRLP (for example, Farakka Barrage).
 * Dam: The structure type.
 Options are Dam, Barrage, Offtake, or Outfall.
-Offtake is for an offtake location without a specified new dam or barrage, and Outfall is for an outfall location directly into a river.
+Offtake is for an offtake location without a new dam or barrage, and Outfall is for an outfall location directly into a river.

 To modify a dam’s dead storage, for example, simply change that value in structures.txt.
 To build a new structure, add a row to the structures.txt file.
 To find the closest upstream node, build the model with all canals on:
 ```